Pure extension of the theta divisor over the moduli space of abelian varieties: Log b-line bundles and log adelic line bundles

 \subsection{Log adelic divisors and log adelic line bundles}

-We consider now the case that $X$ is a log flat algebraic stack with log structure.
-Let $U \subseteq X$ be the largest open dense set where the log structure is trivial.
-Then $B = X \setminus U$ is a divisor, and we take it to be our boundary divisor.
-For example, $X$ could be a regular scheme with a simple normal crossings divisor $B$ and then we have a natural log smooth log structure on $X$ with $U = X \setminus B$.
+We consider now the case that $X$ is a \emph{log flat algebraic stack with log structure} (see Section~\ref{sec:log_spaces_and_stacks}).
+We take $U \subseteq X$ to be the largest open dense set where the log structure is trivial.
+Then $B = X \setminus U$ is a relative effective Cartier divisor, and we take it to be our boundary divisor.
+For example, $X$ could be a regular scheme with a simple normal crossings divisor $B$, and then we have a natural log smooth log structure on $X$ with $U = X \setminus B$.

-We refer to section~\ref{sec:subdivisions} for the notion of subdivision of an algebraic stack with log structure. \begin{definition} A \emph{log model adelic divisor} on $X$ is an $\rr$-Cartier divisor on $X'$ for some subdivision $X'$ of $X$. \end{definition} Note that this is really the same thing as a log Cartier b-divisor on $X$ (see definition~\ref{def:log_b_Cartier}).
+\begin{definition} A \emph{log model adelic divisor} on $X$ is an arithmetic $(\Q,\Z)$-divisor in $\on{Div}(X',U)$ for some subdivision $X'$ of $X$. \end{definition} We refer to Section~\ref{sec:subdivisions} for the notion of subdivision of an algebraic stack with log structure.
+A log model adelic divisor on $X$ is really the same thing as a log Cartier b-divisor on $X$ (see Definition~\ref{def:log_b_Cartier}).

 \begin{definition} Let $E$ be an adelic divisor on $(X, B)$.
 We call $E$ a \emph{log adelic divisor} on $X$ if $E$ is the limit of a Cauchy sequence, in the boundary topology, of log model adelic divisors on $X$.
 We denote the subgroup of log adelic divisors on $X$ by $\operatorname{Ad-Div}_{\operatorname{log}}(X)$. \end{definition}